Research Says Fun is Good for Everyone

 Fun is good for you, but I bet you all ready knew that.

-When I was in third grade, I dressed as a pilgrim for Halloween.
+In third grade, I dressed as a pilgrim for Halloween.

 That was pretty unusual even in 1964.